wadmiraal/wadmiraal.net/jekyll-src/_drafts/cache-the-hell-out-of-drupal.markdown

 Notice we check if the cache contains our list by using a unique identifier (called a *cache ID*, or *CID*).
 Convention dictates this should be prefixed with your module name when using the default `cache` bin (more on that below).

 We also set an expiration timestamp.
-This tells the Cache API when the data goes stale and must be refreshed.
+This tells the Cache API when the data goes stale and must be deleted.
 One thing important to realize is that cached data must be considered volatile, meaning you cannot be sure it exists.
-This is why we always need to check the data and re compute if it doesn't exist.
+This is why we always need to check if the data exists and recompute if necessary.

+*Side note: you might hear or read complaints saying the expiration parameter doesn't work, and that expired cache entries are returned.
+This is not true, at least when using Drupal's database cache.
+However, it might be true for certain cache backends (third-party modules).
+If you're a site builder using a different cache backend, you might want to check it out.
+If you're just maintaining a module, there's nothing you can do about it.*

 ### Don't Cache Everything

 Now, when I say to cache the hell out of Drupal, I don't mean you should cache every single byte of information your module uses.
 If your list is a single entry from a database table, it would be overkill to cache it.
-Even if it is the result of a simple `SELECT` with multiple rows, it would probably still be overkill.
+Even if it is the result of a simple `SELECT` with hundreds of rows, it would probably still be overkill.
 The idea is that, if the data does not change often, and computing it takes longer than loading it from cache, cache it.
 Remember, though, that not all sites use the same cache backend.
 A site using Memcache will load cached data *much* faster than a site using the database (default).

 ### Custom Cache Bins